Dikson icebreaker

 Review of Dikson icebreaker

 The 1983-built MS Dikson ("ледокол Диксон") is an icebreaking vessel owned by Rosmorport and operated by Arkhangelsk Sea Port.
-Rosmorport is a Russian FSUE (Federal State Unitary Enterprise) created in 2012 by the order of the Russian Federation's Ministry of Transport.
+Rosmorport is a Russian FSUE (Federal State Unitary Enterprise) established in 2012 by order of the Russian Federation's Ministry of Transport.

 Dikson icebreaker ship

-One of the Russian icebreaker cruise ships, Dikson is named after the port of Dikson - an urban locality in Taymyrsky Dolgano-Nenetsky District, Krasnoyarsk Krai, in Russia.
-It is a port on the Kara Sea, located on a headland at the mouth of Yenisei Gulf, on the Arctic Ocean coast.
+One of Russia’s icebreaking cruise vessels, Dikson is named after the port of Dikson—an urban locality in Taymyrsky Dolgano-Nenetsky District, Krasnoyarsk Krai, Russia.
+It is located on the Kara Sea, at the mouth of the Yenisei Gulf, on the Arctic Ocean coast.

-In August 2012, the Russian icebreaker Kapitan Dranitsyn headed for a 2-month expedition from Murmansk (Russian Barents Sea port city) to find evidence supporting the claims of Russia for a ridge in the Arctic Ocean.
-The vessel reached Kirkenes (Norway) where the Dikson was docked.
-On August 6, 2012, both ships headed to the Arctic Ocean.
-The expedition explored the high-latitude boundaries of Mendeleev Ridge (Siberian Shelf, East Siberian Sea) in order to Russia to obtain the priority rights to develop natural resources there.
-Dranitsyn was engaged in the seabed mapping while Dikson collected seismic data and also conducted geological and geophysical research.
+In August 2012, the Russian icebreaker Kapitan Dranitsyn departed from Murmansk (a Barents Sea port city) for a two-month Arctic expedition to support Russia's territorial claims over a ridge in the Arctic Ocean.
+The ship arrived in Kirkenes (Norway), where the Dikson was docked.
+On August 6, 2012, both vessels departed for the Arctic.
+The mission focused on exploring the high-latitude boundaries of the Mendeleev Ridge (Siberian Shelf, East Siberian Sea) to secure Russia’s development rights over natural resources in the area.
+Kapitan Dranitsyn conducted seabed mapping, while Dikson collected seismic data and conducted geological and geophysical research.

-Rosmorport's Dikson itinerary program offers scientific and Arctic cruise expeditions out of Arkhangelsk (Russian White Sea port city on Dvina River).
+Rosmorport’s Dikson operates scientific and Arctic expedition cruises from Arkhangelsk (a White Sea port on the Dvina River).

-Dikson's sisterships (with the same design and by the same shipbuilder) are the Russian icebreakers Magadan and Mudyug.
+Dikson's sisterships (identical in design and built by the same shipyard) are the Russian icebreakers Magadan and Mudyug.

 Dikson icebreaker ship

-• Propulsion: 2 shafts, 4-bladed controllable pitch propellers
+• Propulsion: 2 shafts with 4-bladed controllable pitch propellers

 Photos of Dikson icebreaker